LooshLab/LooshLab.Github.io/README.md

-# [New Lab Name]
+# [Loosh Lab]

 ### **Exploring the Frontiers of Energetic Science**

-Welcome to **[New Lab Name]**, the cutting-edge research division of Warp Industries.
+Welcome to **[Loosh Lab]**, the cutting-edge research division of Warp Industries.
 Our mission is to bridge the gap between quantum field dynamics, scalar wave technology, and the enigmatic interplay of consciousness and energy.
 From unraveling the mysteries of the Akashic field to developing tools for advanced psi communication, we are dedicated to pioneering research that redefines the boundaries of science.

 ---